We are a vibrant, successful and homely School.

 The study of language and literature is combined with unique modules relevant to Welsh in today’s Wales.
 Whatever the subject area, whether the poetry of the Middle Ages or language technology, we use innovative and progressive methods of study.
 The wide range of modules available to undergraduate students includes translation studies, language technology in the digital age, sociolinguistics, language acquisition, ethnicity and multiculturalism, mapping the Welsh, Cardiff’s Welsh culture and many more.

 With our prominent and hardworking staff, we influence social, cultural and political life.
-The 2014 Research Excellence Framework results prove the impact that the School’s research has beyond the walls of academia.

 Our research specialisms feed in to our teaching and we are eager to nurture your skills and contribute to your success in a way that will make a difference to your future.
 According to the latest statistics, 91% of the School’s graduates were working or undertaking further study within six months of graduating.
 You will also have multiple opportunities to participate in work experience with a range of institutions.